RocketChat/docs-old/user-guides/connecting-to-a-server/README.md

 ## Use a web browser

-To connect to a Rocket.Chat server through a web browser, enter the desired server address in the browser's address bar such as `https://open.rocket.chat.com`.
+To connect to a Rocket.Chat server through a web browser, enter the desired server address in the browser's address bar.

 After entering a valid Rocket.Chat server address, the [registration](../registration/) and [log in](../login/) page appears.
 Enter your credentials to log in or register to become a member of that server.